yingmo55/which-language-first/README.md

 <hr />

 ## Instruction
+### For the Website:
 At the website, click the button as prompted.
 To navigate using the keyboard, use the <kbd>tab</kbd> key to highlight the choices and <kbd>shift</kbd> + <kbd>tab</kbd> to go back to the previous option.

+### For Using the Quiz Components:
+#### First page:
+To change the first page, alter the corrisponding JSX elements in the first page (located at `./src/Components/FirstPage/FirstPage.js`)

+#### Questions:
+In `./src/Questions/Questions.js`, edit the values of `questions` keys, and add/delete objects as needed.
+If you have choices that affect the options of a question, adjust the switch case in `./src/Container/OptionsContainer/OptionsContainer.js` accordingly.

+#### Choices:
+For choices, set the keys to the options and the value to the index of the next question.
+For choices that lead to the final result, set the value to the result, and then change the key and value pairs in the `result` object accordingly.
+The key should be the same as the value of the question, and set the value to the message that will display to the users.

 ## About
 An interactive quiz about picking the first programming language built in React